 What Are the Different Types of Psychology Degrees?

-Different psychology degrees can be earned at every level of higher education.
-An associate degree may fulfill requirements for jobs as a medical assistant or preschool teacher, while a bachelor’s degree in psychology can lead to potential opportunities to be a training specialist or market research analyst.
-A master’s degree may satisfy requirements for psychologist positions in settings including industrial organizations.
+• Master’s degree: This may satisfy requirements for psychologist positions in settings including industrial organizations.
 A master’s can also prepare individuals for jobs as marriage and family therapists or applied behavior analysts, or it can be a step toward a doctoral degree, which some states require to become a licensed therapist.
+These educational requirements are a key factor when considering the difference between being a counselor or psychologist.

 Types of Psychology Graduate Programs